The winter in Hokkaido is beautiful but too long and harsh

 You’ll never see it again

 What makes it more attractive is its vegetation.
 It’s an annual grass growing in a seaside swamp.
 The flow of water moves the seed, and the colonies of coral grass move around in the swamp every year.
 Accordingly, the expression of the coral grass field changes every year.
 The coral grass field you see this year is different from what you will see in the future.
 The following image is the one I shot two weeks ago, though I know it doesn’t do justice.
 Anyway, the photo won’t ever be the same next year even if I take it from the same place.
+The beautiful scenery you get to see there is always serendipity.

 We are part of nature